Otto Herzog: Nazi Party political career

 Herzog formally joined the Nazi Party on 21 June 1926 (membership number 38,960).
 As an early Party adherent, he would later be awarded the Golden Party Badge.
-From 1926, he was the Ortsgruppenleiter of the Party's local branch in Varel in the Free State of Oldenburg.
-In 1927 he advanced to Bezirksleiter of the Varel district and from 1928 to 1929 he was the Gaugeschäftsführer (business manager) in the Gau leadership office in Oldenburg.
+From 1926, he was the of the Party's local branch in Varel in the Free State of Oldenburg.
+In 1927 he advanced to of the Varel district and from 1928 to 1929 he was the in the Gau leadership office in Oldenburg.
 From 1929 to 1933 he was the Gau Organization Leader in Gau Weser-Ems, and he worked full-time for the Party from 1930 onward.

 Herzog was elected to the Oldenburg City Council on 1 November 1930, and led the Nazi Party faction there.
-In May 1931, he was elected to the Oldenburg Landtag and was the chairman of the Nazi Party parliamentary group in that body, serving until its dissolution in October 1933.
-He was the publisher and editor of the Nazi Party daily newspaper Der Freiheitskampfer (The Freedom Fighter) in Oldenburg, from 1 August 1932.
-In 1933 and 1934, he published the Oldenburgische Staatszeitung (Oldenburg State Newspaper).
-In the July 1932 German federal election, he was elected as a deputy to the Reichstag for electoral constituency 14, Weser-Ems, but was defeated in the November 1932 German federal election when the Nazis lost electoral support.
+In May 1931, he was elected to the Oldenburg and was the chairman of the Nazi Party parliamentary group in that body, serving until its dissolution in October 1933.
+He was the publisher and editor of the Nazi Party daily newspaper ' in Oldenburg, from 1 August 1932.
+In 1933 and 1934, he published the '.
+In the July 1932 German federal election, he was elected as a deputy to the for electoral constituency 14, Weser-Ems, but was defeated in the November 1932 German federal election when the Nazis lost electoral support.
 He was again elected in March 1933, remaining a deputy until the end of the Nazi regime in May 1945, switching to constituency 7, Breslau, at the 1936 election.
 In August 1944, he was assigned as a lay judge to the People's Court.